malwarebo/blaze/README.md

-# Blaze HTTP Client
+# blaze

 A modern, lightweight, and easy-to-use C++ HTTP client library built on top of libcurl.
-Designed for simplicity and efficiency, Blaze provides a clean interface for making HTTP requests while handling all the complexity of HTTP communications under the hood.
+Designed for simplicity and efficiency, blaze provides a clean interface for making HTTP requests while handling all the complexity of HTTP communications under the hood.

-## Features

-- 🚀 Simple and intuitive API
-- 🔒 Built-in SSL/TLS support
-- 📡 Support for all standard HTTP methods (GET, POST, PUT, DELETE)
-- ⚙️ Configurable timeout settings
-- 🎯 Custom header management
-- ⚡ Thread-safe design
-- 🛡️ Exception-safe operations
-- 📝 Comprehensive error handling
-- 🔄 Automatic memory management

 ## Requirements